mk-fg/hwctl/README.rst

 controller can be smart enough to know when to shut down devices if whatever using them stops sending it "this one is still in use" pings.

-Implemented using stateless protocol sending single-byte commands over ttyACM (usb tty) back-and-forth, so that there can be no "short read" buffering issues.
+Implemented using mostly-stateless protocol sending single-byte commands over ttyACM (usb tty) back-and-forth, so that there can be no "short read" buffering issues.

 When using mpremote with RP2040, ``mpremote run rp2040-usb-ppps.py`` won't connect its stdin to the script (at least current 2023 version of it),